edemaine/coffeescript-for-python/README.md

   * [`unless`](#ifthenelse-and-switch) alternative to `if not`;
     [`switch`](#ifthenelse-and-switch) alternative to long `if`/`then`/`else`
     chains; and [`if` can come at the end of a line](#ifthenelse-and-switch);
-  * Multiline `if`s and `for` loops are expressions instead of statements, so single statements span multiple lines with full indentation support.
+  * Multiline `if`s, `while`, and `for` loops are expressions instead of statements, so single statements span multiple lines with full indentation support.
-    (`for` loops helpfully accumulate the list of final values.)
+    (`while` and `for` loops helpfully accumulate the list of final values.)
   * [Three](#for-loops) [types](#python-dict--coffeescript-object)
     [of](#generator-functions) `for` loops,
     including cleaner syntax for Python's `for key, value in enumerate(...)`.